open-source-labs/Reactime/readme.md

   <img src="demo.gif" alt="Demo of Reactime" style="width: 55%">
 </p>

-A debugging tool for React.
-Records state whenever state is changed and allows user to jump to any previous recorded state.
+Reactime is a debugging tool for React developers.
+It records state whenever state is changed and allows user to jump to any previous recorded state.

 Two parts are needed for this tool to function.
 The <a href="https://chrome.google.com/webstore/detail/react-time-travel/cgibknllccemdnfhfpmjhffpjfeidjga">chrome extension</a> must be installed, and the NPM package must be installed and used in the React code.